syncfusion-content/xamarin.ios-docs/Xamarin-iOS/DataSource/Getting-Started.md

 ## Creating your first DataSource in Xamarin.iOS

 This is how the final output will look like.
-You can also download the entire source code of this demo from [here](http://files2.syncfusion.com/Xamarin.iOS/Samples/DataSourceiOS_GettingStarted.zip).
+Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/datasource-getting-started-ios).

 ![](Getting-Started_images/datasource.png)